tjnaylor/project_template/README.md

 4. Based on the disaster and conditions, which mode of transportation (ground, air, and/or sea) would be the most efficient mode to deliver supplies and aid?

+5. Develop a model and simualtion framework for future research into disaster relief for the area

 ## Literature Review

 Davis and Proctor (2016) discussed the concern for a nuclear plant Spent Fuel Pool (SFP) cooling and water replenishment during emergencies and natural disasters.
 They compared worst-case water loss rates to the published water throughput volumes several alternative water replenishment response methods useful in hypothetical disaster, response and mitigation scenarios.
 As discussed, this research focused on replenishing the water for the power station and therefore did not discuss the supply chain required to replenish the power station as a whole or the surrounding community.
 It helped inform our disaster relief concerns as they pertain to the quantity of water required for replenishment of the Port Saint Lucie Nuclear power station SPF.